All the world knows about brew master and Massachusetts patriot Samuel Adams. But less celebrated is the life of the other Samuel Adams of Vermont.

 Adams squared off against David Mallory, another Arlington resident.
 Mallory had lived with the Adams family and taken training as a physician from the doctor.
 But the war had divided the two.
 As Mallory and the patriots gathered up the cattle, the two sides argued.
 Adams shot Mallory as he attempted to drive the cattle through town.

-Mallory would die hours later.
-Adams, meanwhile, would flee to Canada with his family.
+Mallory died hours later.
+Adams, meanwhile, fled to Canada with his family.
 Increasingly frustrated by the British and their refusal to grant any of his requests for a role in the British side of the American Revolution, Adams disbanded his rangers.

 He and his loyalist compatriots were granted land in Canada and settled there.
-Adams spent the remainder of his working life as an innkeeper in Montreal where he ran a successful tavern serving British troops and expatriates.
+Adams spent the remainder of his working life as an innkeeper in Montreal.
+There he ran a successful tavern serving British troops and expatriates.
 He died in 1810.